alecames/SpectrumTool/README.md

 - `N` to toggle microphone on/off
 - `M` to toggle mute/unmute
 - `F` to freeze the spectrum
+- `R` to record audio to .wav file
 - `SHIFT` + Click to reset a knob to its default value
 - `CTRL` + Click to allow finer control of a knob
 - Right click on `FREEZE` to toggle freeze mode (other parameters can be adjusted while frozen)